Parthivjoshi29/streaming-platform/README.md

 ## 🎯 Usage

 1. 🚀 Launch the application
-2. 🔍 Search for your favorite anime
+2. 🔍 Search for your favorite content
 3. 📋 Browse the episode list
 4. ▶️ Click to start watching